William Street, Sydney: Route

+William Street commences at the intersection of Park and College Streets on the eastern edge of Hyde Park in the Sydney central business district and heads in an easterly direction as a four-lane, single carriageway road, widening into a dual-carriageway road just before it enters the Kings Cross Tunnel, before ending at the junction with Barcom Avenue, Waratah Street, Bayswater Road and New South Head Road in Rushcutters Bay.
+The street runs along the border for between the two suburbs of Woolloomooloo and Darlinghurst for most of its length.

 The Cross City Tunnel, a tolled motorway, follows much of the route of William Street and extends further west to the Western Distributor.
 The tunnel was constructed in an attempt to ease traffic congestion for through traffic across the east-west of the CBD.

-William Street is closed to vehicular traffic for the City2Surf road running fun run and race, held in August annually.
+William Street is closed to vehicular traffic for the City2Surf fun run and race, held in August annually.